fractalbass/data_science/_posts/2017-06-30-data_science_6.markdown

 (Taken from Introduction to Probability and Statistics, Second Edition by J.S.
 Milton and Jesse C. Arnold, McGraw-Hill Publishing 1990.
 ISBN: 0-07-042353-9)

 >A test has ben developed to detect a particular type of arthritis in individuals over 50 years old.
 From a national survey, it is known that approximately 10% of the individuals in this age group suffer from this form of arthritis.
-The proposed test as given to individuals with confirmed arthritic disease, and a correct test result was obtained in 85% of the cases.
+The proposed test was given to individuals with confirmed arthritic disease, and a correct test result was obtained in 85% of the cases.
 When the test was administered to individuals of the same age group who were known to be free of the disease, 4% were reported to have the disease.
 What is the probability that an individual has this disease given that the test indicates its presence.

 So, from the above, we know: